Undergrid/JsonStreamingParser/README.md

 ## Changes from Squix78's version:

-1) Layout changed so it could be deployed as a particle library.
+* Layout changed so it could be deployed as a particle library.
-2) Only one startDocument will be raised at the start of a document rather than one for each non-json character (so it will ignore HTTP headers for example).
+* Only one startDocument will be raised at the start of a document rather than one for each non-json character (so it will ignore HTTP headers for example).
-3) Keys are now passed to the listener as part of the startObject(), startArray() or value() event they are associated with rather than as seperate events.
+* Keys are now passed to the listener as part of the startObject(), startArray() or value() event they are associated with rather than as separate events.

 ## Why yet another JSON parser?

-Many people use Particle webhooks for parsing large JSON files, but sometimes your stuck behind a a corporate firewall or corporate policy won't allow you to send data to an off-site webservice and you have to do everything locally.
+Many people use Particle webhooks for parsing large JSON files, but sometimes your stuck behind a corporate firewall or corporate policy won't allow you to send data to an off-site webservice and you have to do everything locally.

 Large JSON strings can quickly become a problem and if there's no way to limit the data the server is sending you, you need a streaming parser like this one to help you out.